rahul-0000-code/Razorpay-clone/README.md

 ﻿# Razorpay-clone

- to clone this project
-#dump it into your code editor
+To Clone this project, dump the code into your code editor and add
+#npm install command
+thereafter switch to main folder and type
+#npm run dev or npm start